canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 Third-party extensions
 ~~~~~~~~~~~~~~~~~~~~~~

-If an extension is not built into Sphinx, you must include it in `requirements.txt` before you can enable it in the Sphinx configuration file.
+If an extension is not built into Sphinx, you must include it in the `requirements.txt` file before enabling it in the Sphinx configuration file.

-As extensions are Python packages, the Starter Pack uses a `requirements.txt <https://pip.pypa.io/en/stable/reference/requirements-file-format/>`_ file to manage them.
+Extensions are Python packages, and the Starter Pack manages them with a `requirements.txt <https://pip.pypa.io/en/stable/reference/requirements-file-format/>`_ file.

 .. figure:: assets/third-party.png
     :class: with-border